Chase Pay Yourself Back: Complete Guide to Maximizing Value (2026)

 5. Statement credit appears within 3 business days

-Key restriction: You have 90 days from when a purchase posts to redeem points against it through Pay Yourself Back.
-After that window closes, the transaction is no longer eligible.
+Key restriction: You have 90 days from when a purchase posts to your account to redeem points against it through Pay Yourself Back.
+After that window closes, the transaction is no longer eligible — not even by a day.

 Why It Matters